 The skills-building program consists of 12 weekly sessions on topics, such as relaxation, effective thinking, and problem-solving skills.
 Sessions are offered over the telephone by trained, lay volunteers from the African-American faith community.
 Caregivers are encouraged to work on the problems and challenges they face every day.
-Caregivers will receive up to \$90.00 for completing the project.
+Caregivers will receive up to \$90.00 for completing the program.

-African-American Alzheimer's Caregiver Training and Support (ACTS) 2 Project
+African-American Alzheimer's Caregiver Training and Support (ACTS) 2 Project www.acts2project.org